Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

 Unlike the constraint-based pessimistic bilevel problem presented in \cite{Wiesemann2013}, the upper-level objective $F(x, v)$ depends on both the upper- and lower-level variables, but is only evaluated with the optimistic lower-level variable $v$ and not with a worst-case near-optimal solution.
-This implies the upper level chooses the best optimistic decision which protects its feasibility from near-optimal deviations.
-One implication for the modeller is that a near-optimal robust problem can be constructed directly from a bilevel instance where the objective function often depends on the variables of the two levels.
+This modelling choice is enabled by the {NRB} formulation we chose which uses the optimistic lower-level response $v$ explicitly.
+It also implies that the upper level chooses the best optimistic decision which also protects its feasibility from near-optimal deviations.
+One implication for the modeller is that a near-optimal robust problem can be constructed directly from a bilevel instance where the objective function often depends on the variables of the two levels, without an epigraph formulation of the objective function.
 Alternatively, the near-optimal robust formulation can protect both the upper-level objective value and constraints from near-optimal deviations of the lower level using an epigraph formulation introducing an additional variable:

 The two models define different levels of conservativeness and risk.
 Indeed: